harmonydata/harmonydata.github.io/content/en/blog/how-to-harmonise-questionnaires.md

 description: "Discover expert strategies for questionnaire harmonisation with Harmony.
 Learn 10+1 practical steps for improved data consistency and analysis."
 date: 2024-04-16
 categories: ["data"]
-image: "/images/10- How to harmonize questionnaires - X practical steps.svg"
+image: "/images/10- How to harmonise questionnaires - X practical steps.svg"
 ---

 # **How to Harmonise Questionnaires - 10 Practical Steps (+ 1 Bonus Tip)**